 ⑦ Create New Merchandise Items

-"Merchandise" items are not tied to seasons, so if you need to make changes after sales have occured or when transitioning to a new season, it’s best to archive old items and create a new item.
+"Merchandise" items are not tied to seasons, so if you need to make changes after sales have occurred or when transitioning to a new season, it’s best to archive old items and create a new item.
 If you were to simply edit the old item, it would effectively change the description or pricing of the item for all past orders, and would affect tracking and reporting.

 Also, if you have any merchandise items with order limits, SwimTopia will see last season’s orders as accumulating towards the overall quantity ordered.

 If the changes to an item are minor, it may be easier to make a copy of last season’s item and then make your edits (rather than create a whole new item).
-Go to Manage Team > Merchandise, then click on the item, and click on “Copy.” (you can archive old items from this screen as well)
+Go to Merchandise, then click on the item, and click on “Copy.” (you can archive old items from this screen as well)

 ➞ See More about Merchandise